Carneddau: History

 This area was first colonised in Neolithic times, when Stone Age farmers started clearing the native forests of oak and birch that covered all but the uppermost ridges and summits.
 They were followed by Bronze Age people who cleared more forests and erected standing stones across the uplands.
 There are more than one thousand ancient monuments on the Carneddau estate (the land owned by the National Trust, which covers the Carneddau and the Glyderau ranges).
 The remains of circular stone huts dating back to this time have been found and the cairns on the mountain summits contain cremated human remains, presumably from prominent people of this time.

 On the north western slopes of Drosgl there are clusters of Iron Age huts and three cairns were built on the top of Moel Faban.
 This settlement endured for a thousand years, lasting until after the Romans arrived.
 There are other huts elsewhere and traces of field systems and numerous hill forts situated at strategic upland sites.
 The Romans subdued the area and built a road, Bwlch y Ddeufaen across the northern slopes of the Carneddau.
 After they left in 410, the land was controlled once again by Welsh princes who schemed and formed alliances among themselves.
 The clearance of the native forests continued and at one time goats were the main form of livestock.
 Their feral descendants are still found in the area today on the Glyderau.
 They were later followed by cattle and it was not till the 18th century desire for wool that sheep became numerous.
 By the thirteenth century, English ambitions were increasing under King Edward I of England in this part of Wales and the English castles encircled Snowdonia.

 The two highest mountains in the range are named Carnedd Llewellyn and Carnedd Dafydd after the thirteenth-century Prince of Wales, Llywelyn ap Iorwerth or Llywelyn the Great (1172–1240), and his grandson Prince Dafydd ap Gruffudd (1238–1283).
 It was in a bog in the northern foothills of Bera Mawr, at a place called Nanhysglain, that Prince Dafydd ap Gruffudd and his family were captured in June 1283.
 In October, Dafydd was executed at Shrewsbury by Edward I and this ended the seven-hundred-year rule of Gwynedd by the family descended from Cunedda Wledig and the end of independence for Wales.

 Legend

 Llyn Ogwen was reputed to be the place from which Sir Bedivere failed to draw King Arthur's sword Excalibur.
-Another legend has it that the two small lakes nestling below the towering cliffs to the east of Carnedd Llywelyn were haunted and that deformed fish with heads but no bodies lurked in their depths.
+Another legend has it that the two small lakes below the towering cliffs to the east of Carnedd Llywelyn were haunted and that deformed fish with heads but no bodies lurked in their depths.
 A more recent legend records that the two great boulders known as the "Meini Gwynedd" near the summit of Carnedd Llywelyn were lifted there bodily in 1542 from the banks of one of these lakes.
 Henry VIII is said to have ordered the investigation of this claim and later proclaimed that it was true.